pratyushraj7/iINTERACT/README.md

 # iINTERACT

-An app / site in which anyone can post their article and can also read others article.
-This app emphasizes on the interaction of people among the same network or server
+An app in which anyone can upload their article (along with images) and can also read others article.
+This app emphasizes on the interaction of people among the same network.

 This app is built on IONIC Framework.